 Is this right for me?

-It’s ok if your son or daughter doesn’t have any coding experience, we can start right at the beginning whether the student is 8 years-old or in high school.
+It’s OK if your son or daughter has no coding experience; we can start right at the beginning whether the student is eight years old or in high school.

-The majority of our students come in with coding exposure like summer-camps, online tutorials, or Hour of Code at school.
+Most of our students come in with coding exposure like summer camps, online tutorials, or Hour of Code at school.
 We excel at challenging at the perfect pace, so we don’t assume too much knowledge, instead letting students show what they are capable of during the early coding exercises.

 Logistics that work for you

-The weekly session time and location will fit conveniently into your schedule, taken into account when pairing your son or daughter with the perfect mentor.
-The majority of sessions are held online, but you can also meet in-person in the San Francisco Bay Area (students travel to the college campus for an empowering learning experience or in-home may be available for an extra-charge).
+The weekly session time and location will fit conveniently into your schedule, considered when pairing your son or daughter with the perfect mentor.
+The majority of sessions are held online, but you can also meet in person in the San Francisco Bay Area (students travel to the college campus for an empowering learning experience, or in-home may be available for an extra charge).

 What parents say…